antonmry/galiglobal/src/jbake/content/blog/2020/20200813-Gentle-and-practical-introduction-to-Apache-Avro-Part-1.md

 This is going to create a Test class you can use in your project.

 **Note for IntelliJ Idea users**: you need to generate the classes from the Avro file.
-Right click on your project and choose `Maven` > `Generate sources and update folders`.
+Right-click on your project and choose `Maven` > `Generate sources and update folders`.
 It's important to do it each time you change the schema.

 You can run now the `ConfluentProducerExample` and it should print: